Offences and Sanctions

 S) Violence and Aggression

-Sanctions are consequences for behaviour that violates the RCLS, Student Residence Agreement, or Conestoga College policies.
+Sanctions are consequences for behaviour that violates the RCLS, SRA or Conestoga College policies.
 These sanctions are explained in detail, including any relevant deadlines or payment information in a decision letter written by residence staff.
 Sanctions are intended to be primarily educational and restorative in nature.
 Sanctions may be used independently or in combination for any single violation.
 Repeated and/or multiple violations shall increase the severity of sanctions applied.
 In most circumstances, the following range of sanctions may be applied at each level of offense.

 - Warnings – a verbal or written caution that continuation or repetition of the offending behaviour will constitute more serious sanctions in the future.